maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 This input type _requires_ the student to type in a number of some kind.
 Any expression with a variable will be rejected as invalid.

-Note, some things (like forbid floats) can be applied to any numbers in an algebraic input, other tests (require n decimal places) cannot and can only be applied to a single number in this input type.
+Note, some things (like forbid floats) can be applied to any numbers in an algebraic input; other tests (like require n decimal places) cannot and can only be applied to a single number in this input type.

 See the specific documentation for more information:  [Numerical input](Numerical_input.md).